FEDERAL POLITICAL PARTIES SHOULD TAKE YOUR PERSONAL PRIVACY SERIOUSLY AND COMPLY WITH BC’S PERSONAL INFORMATION PROTECTION ACT

 The operation of “one set of rules for us and another for everybody else” should not be allowed to continue.

-While our federal politicians try to update the rules that apply to commercial organizations in a modernized version of Canada’s Personal Information and Protection of Electronic Documents Act (PIPEDA), they also contend that the FPPs should not be subject to the same rules.
-These actions have the potential to impact the privacy of citizens and undermine citizens’ trust in, and the integrity of, Canada’s democratic system.
-Rather than challenging the BC law that protects their constituents, the FPPs should be supporting the addition of privacy protections for all people in Canada in an updated federal privacy law.
+Resisting these rules has the potential to impact the privacy of citizens and undermine citizens’ trust in, and the integrity of, Canada’s democratic system.
+The FPPs should accept the BC Supreme Court ruling that protects their constituents and support the addition of privacy protections for all people in Canada in an updated federal privacy law.
+(Liberal Party of Canada v.
+The Complainants, 2024 BCSC 814)

 Policy Options Article